-Sometimes accessing data requires that you authenticate to external data sources, such as Azure Data Lake Store, through JDBC.
-Instead of directly typing your credentials into a notebook, use Azure Databricks secret management to store your credentials and reference them in notebooks and jobs.
+Sometimes accessing data requires that you authenticate to external data sources through JDBC.
+Instead of directly entering your credentials into a notebook, use Azure Databricks secrets to store your credentials and reference them in notebooks and jobs.
 To manage secrets, you can use the Databricks CLI to access the Secrets API.

 To set up secrets you:

 - Add secrets to the scope.

 - If you have the Azure Databricks Premium Plan, assign access control to the secret scope.